grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Gregory fired up the cooking range and soon had canned salmon simmering in a slightly sweet dark sauce with bits of ginger in it.
 He put a big pot of rice on to steam.

-"That smells fuckin' astonishing, Gregory," Shakes said.
+"That smells fuckin' astonishin', Gregory," Shakes said.
 "I eat that canned salmon all the time when I'm on the _Gnat_ --- usually just cold and straight from the can, though."

 "That's...pretty fucking foul, Captain Shakes," said Gregory from the range, stirring his bits of fish around.